noahjb/novi_cd_test/instructions/extra_credit.md

 - Make changes to the front-end in `index.html`.

 When you're done writing and testing your code, feel free to make a [pull request](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=how%20to%20make%20a%20pull%20request) to this repo.

+##Requirement 2: Sort and filter the items on the web page
+We want [this](https://scotch.io/tutorials/sort-and-filter-a-table-using-angular) to all occur on the front-end in `index.html` using Angular.

+When you've tested it out, submit a pull request.

+##Requirement 3: Test the routes with Jasmine
+Use [Jasmine](http://jasmine.github.io/2.4/node.html) to create BDD-style tests for your routes.

+Per usual: pull requests wanted.

+##Requirement 4: